 They make for a more effective recruitment process

-Recruitment can be time consuming.
-From initial CV screening through to final interview, there's a lot of work involved, particularly in cases where high volume applications are received.
+Recruitment can be time-consuming.
+From initial CV screening through to the final interview, there's a lot of work involved, particularly in cases where a high volume of applications is received.

-Determining who to progress, and who to reject, is also a complex process.
+Determining who to progress with and who to reject, is also a complex process.
 A candidate that looks good on paper may not have the skills you'd expect, and inviting them to interview could prove fruitless.

-With psychometric testing you can measure ability en masse early on, ensuring only those with the desired skill set progress to the next stage and increasing the efficiency of your recruitment efforts.
+With psychometric testing you can measure ability en masse early on, ensuring only those with the desired skill set progress to the next stage, thus increasing the efficiency of your recruitment efforts.

 They help you identify those with the most potential

-One of the key benefits of psychometric testing is that it shows inherent ability, rather than learned knowledge.
+One of the key benefits of psychometric testing is that it shows inherent ability, rather than focusing only on learned knowledge.
 This gives insight into how easily an individual acquires new skills, how well they process information, and ultimately, how they're likely to perform in the role.